a11yphant/a11yphant/documentation.md

 #### Class Order

-When assigning Tailwind classes to an HTML element, they have to be in a specific order.
-In addition, they are wrapped and separated inside `clsx{("")}`, which is an npm package we use to have a more visually pleasing structure.
+When assigning Tailwind classes to an HTML element, they must be in a specific order.
+In addition, they must be wrapped and separated inside `clsx{("")}`, which is an npm package we use to have a more visually pleasing structure.

 ```JSX
 // an example: